 Weekend classes to get you to your goal available now!

-The CAARR Institute is transitioning to become the CCAPP Academy.
-The new entity will retain all of the user-friendly, local access, and hands-on learning approaches it is famous for and will be expanding throughout the state offering more locations, a greater selection of classes and cutting edge curriculum to keep California counselors in the forefront of their profession.
+The CAARR Institute is now the CCAPP Academy.
+The new entity retains all of the user-friendly, local access, and hands-on learning approaches it is famous for and will be expanding throughout the state offering more locations, a greater selection of classes and cutting edge curriculum to keep California counselors in the forefront of their profession.

 Join CCAPP's e-mail list to keep informed of new classes and locations: CCAPP Academy Mail List.